loomnetwork/truffle-dappchain-example/README.md

 ## Install

-In order to download the Truffle DAppChain Example there're two methods Git or Unbox
+In order to download the Truffle DAppChain Example, you should follow these steps:

-### Git method
 ```bash
 git clone https://github.com/loomnetwork/truffle-dappchain-example
 ```